sagemath/trac_to_gh/Issue 6525.md

-# Issue 6525: Enabling some GraphLatex options that were hard coded.
+# Issue 6525: [with patch, needs work] Enabling some GraphLatex options that were hard coded.

 archive/issues_006525.json:
 ```json